Augmint/augmint-web/README.md

-# DCM - Digital Credit Money
+# Augmint - Stable Digital Tokens
 Proof of concept implementation of a stable cryptocurrency in Ethereum

 _a project by_ ![DECENT](http://www.decent.org/images/logo-voronoi_120x33.png)

 ## Concept
-DCM provides digital tokens, value of each token pegged to a fiat currency.
+Augmint provides digital tokens, value of each token pegged to a fiat currency.

-The first DCM token will be UCD, pegged to USD.
+The first Augmint token will be ACD (Aug Crypto Dollar), pegged to USD.

-The value of 1 UCD is always closely around 1 USD.
+The value of 1 ACD is always closely around 1 USD.

-DCM tokens are cryptocurrency tokens with all the benefits of cryptocurrencies: stored securely in a decentralised manner and instantly transferable worldwide.
+Augmint tokens are cryptocurrency tokens with all the benefits of cryptocurrencies: stored securely in a decentralised manner and instantly transferable worldwide.

 Read more and try out the proof-of-concept implementation on **[dcm.netlify.com](http://dcm.netlify.com)**